 - The warranty company sends one of their approved contractors to your home to take a look.

-- The warranty company then lets the contractor know what they will cover and what action the contractor is authorized to perform and how much the home warranty company will pay for the authorized repair.
-Any difference in actual cost and cost paid is the homeowner's responsibility and usually referred to as "non-covered".
+- Any difference in actual cost and cost paid is the homeowner’s responsibility and usually referred to as “non-covered”.

 We provide service for home warranty claims in Acworth, Alpharetta, Atlanta, Ball Ground, Canton, Cumming, Kennesaw, Johns Creek, Marietta, Roswell, Woodstock, Sandy Springs, Suwanee, and Smyrna.